cgsdfc/mips-pipeline-cpu.verilog/README.md

 at the diagram to reveal some possible RAW data races to see whether bugs arose from failing to handle them well.

-The code is currently placed in the public domain without any liscen.
+The code is currently placed in the public domain without any license.